lwade/euca-wiki/Home.md

 * [Network Troubleshooting FAQ](wiki/Network-Troubleshooting-FAQ) - How to solve common VM networking problems.
 * [Fedora 18 Single System Install](wiki/Fedora-18-Single-System-Install) - How to install a full Eucalyptus test environment on a single system.
+* [Eutester and Nagios](wiki/Integrating-Eutester-and-Nagios) - How to setup and configure Eutester and Nagios to carry out a simple test of cloud availablity,

 ### Developer Resources